DOME-4-0/hackathon-3/docs/script.md

   - B) batch registration of ontology based data or
   - c) graph based data

+### hack 1 (A):
+Hands on session on using all features of DOME 4.0, including onboarding of data sets (even if they are synthetic) (Bjorn is lead? and Adham backup)

+  Users will find data that are relevant to them (but does not have to be for the hackathon), the main goal is to learn the end user aspects.
+Report: is what do we like and what we do not like in DOME 4.0.
+-

 We need 1-2 problems, where in the domain a stakeholder has a few data resources that the user wants to make available trhough or on DOME 4.0 platform:

 User Story: --> I have a few (preferably many!) data sets, they are non-standard (no ontology based), but I want to make them discoverable by third parties